microsoft/immersive-reader-sdk/samples/quickstart-csharp/ReadMe.txt

     TenantId     => Azure subscription TenantId
     ClientId     => AAD ApplicationId
-    ClientSecret => AAD Application Service Principal password Subdomain    => Immersive Reader cognitive service resource subdomain (resource 'Name' if the resource was created in the Azure portal, or 'CustomSubDomain' option if the resource was created in Azure CLI Powershell - check the Azure portal for the subdomain on the Endpoint in the resource Overview page, for example 'https://[SUBDOMAIN].cognitiveservices.azure.com/')
+    ClientSecret => AAD Application Service Principal password Subdomain    => Immersive Reader cognitive service resource subdomain (resource 'Name' if the resource was created in the Azure portal, or 'CustomSubDomain' option if the resource was created with Azure CLI Powershell.
+Check the Azure portal for the subdomain on the Endpoint in the resource Overview page, for example, 'https://[SUBDOMAIN].cognitiveservices.azure.com/')

 4. Run Debug->Start Debugging.